Is It Bad to Run Your AC All Day?

 In some cases, an AC unit that runs constantly is normal.
 Some energy-efficient systems are designed to run at full capacity all day long.

-However, if this is out of character for your system or you’re otherwise concerned, there might be some deeper issues at play.
+However, if this is out of character for your air conditioning system or you’re otherwise concerned, there might be some deeper issues at play.
 Some you can correct on your own.
-For others, however, you’ll want to schedule a maintenance check with Home Comfort USA to investigate.
+For others, however, you’ll want to schedule an air conditioning service check with Home Comfort USA to investigate.

 Your Thermostat Settings Need a Tweak